shervinea/cheatsheet-translation/tr/cs-221-states-models.md

 **124. Payoff matrix ― We define Vp(πA,πB) to be the utility for player p.**

-&#10230; Getiri dizeyi ― Vp(πA,πB)'yi oyuncu p'nin faydası olarak tanımlıyoruz.
+&#10230; Getiri matrisi ― Vp(πA,πB)'yi oyuncu p'nin faydası olarak tanımlıyoruz.

 <br>